GEEPERs: Principal Stratification using Principal Scores and Stacked Estimating Equations: Introduction

 The following section gives a formal introduction to principal stratification and briefly describes two common estimation techniques, parametric mixture modeling and principal score weighting.
-Next, Section \ref{sec:geepers} develops \textsc{geepers} estimation, and gives conditions for its consistency.
-Section \ref{sec:simulation} describes a simulation study examining the operating characteristics of \textsc{geepers} estimates and comparing them to estimates from parametric mixture modeling and principal score weighting.
-Under ideal circumstances, estimates from parametric mixture models and weighting estimators are somewhat more efficient than \textsc{geepers}, but when assumptions are violated \textsc{geepers} easily out-performs the other two methods.
-Section \ref{sec:fh2t} illustrates \textsc{geepers} in analyzing data from a recent large-scale field trial of educational software, and Section \ref{sec:discussion} concludes.
+Next, Section~\ref{sec:geepers} develops~\textsc{geepers} estimation and gives conditions for its consistency.
+Section~\ref{sec:simulation} describes the simulation study.
+Section~\ref{sec:application} illustrates~\textsc{geepers} in a re-analysis of a set of RCTs conducted on an online middle-school math homework platform, designed to estimate the effects of being offered a particular type of assistance called video scaffolding.
+We will estimate effects for subgroups of students in the treatment arm who used the video scaffolds and those who did not.
+Section~\ref{sec:discussion} concludes.